rijkaardorisme/sequelize-starter-kit/README.md

 # Sequelize Starter Kit

-A starter kit to develop Express applications with MySQL database support with Sequelize.
+A starter kit to develop Express applications with SQL database support; MySQL, MariaDB, SQLite or PostgreSQL using Sequelizejs ORM (Object-Relational-Mapper).

 ## What's included